Resonances on geometrically finite graphs: Acknowledgements

 \section{Acknowledgements}

 We thank Bartosz Trojan for helpful conversations at an early stage of this project as well as Joachim Hilgert for many encouraging discussions about resonances on graphs.
-We are also grateful to Frédéric Paulin for bringing his paper \cite{paulin} to our attention.
+We are also grateful to Frédéric Paulin for bringing his paper \cite{paulin} to our attention, Frédéric Naud for discussions on the Jakobson-Naud conjecture, and Lior Alon for guidance on the metric graphs literature.
 We thank Michael Magee and Joe Thomas with whom we had useful conversations particularly related to bounding the number of resonances.
-Finally we thank Farrell Brumley and Radu Toma who helped us understand the connection between resonances, Eisenstein series, and zeta functions.
+Finally, we thank Farrell Brumley and Radu Toma, who helped us understand the connection between resonances, Eisenstein series, and zeta functions.

+The authors used Gemini and ChatGPT at various stages of development of this paper for informal discussions, brainstorming, searching the literature, image and code generation, and proofreading.
+In particular, conversations with Gemini were helpful in discovering the identity in \eqref{eqn_power_resolvent}, formulating Proposition \ref{prop_mu_pm1}, in the analysis in Section \ref{sec_hyperbolic_cylinder}, and in finding the example in Section \ref{sec_counterexample}.
+Gemini was used to generate Figures \ref{fig_geometrically_finite}, \ref{fig_cylinders}, and \ref{fig_exceptional} and to help write the Maple code used to generate Figures \ref{fig_numerics_cusps} and \ref{fig_numerics_funnels}.
+ChatGPT was used to proofread the paper.
+However, none of the text of the paper was AI generated, and all mathematical output of AI was only used as suggestions and was independently assessed and verified by the authors.
+The authors take full responsibility for the mathematical correctness of the paper.